Ivan Provorov: Professional

+Philadelphia Flyers (2016–2023)

 Going into the 2015 NHL Entry Draft, the NHL Central Scouting Bureau ranked Provorov seventh among all draft prospects.
 He was the second-highest rated defenceman, after Noah Hanifin.
 The Philadelphia Flyers selected Provorov seventh overall in the draft, and signed him to an entry-level contract shortly afterwards.

 After a strong showing at training camp, Provorov was named to the Flyers' 2016–17 roster on 10 October 2016, where he was paired with veteran defenceman Mark Streit.
 He made his NHL debut on 14 October 2016, scoring his first point with an assist in the season opener against the Los Angeles Kings.
 He scored his first NHL goal the next month, in the second period of a 4–2 loss against the Tampa Bay Lightning on 23 November.
 Provorov finished his rookie season with 30 points (six goals and 24 assists) in 82 games with the Flyers.
 In April 2017, Provorov was awarded the Barry Ashbee Trophy, given to the Flyers' best defenceman.
 He was the third rookie to win the trophy, following Norm Barnes in 1980 and Shayne Gostisbehere in 2016, and was the youngest winner in Flyers history.

 Provorov began the 2017–18 season paired with Andrew MacDonald, but after the latter was placed on the injured reserve list with a lower body injury, Provorov was partnered with Robert Hägg and Shayne Gostisbehere.
 He improved upon his scoring from the previous year, recording 41 points (17 goals) in 82 games.
 That year, the Flyers made an appearance in the Stanley Cup playoffs, where they were eliminated in the first round by the Pittsburgh Penguins.
 Provorov revealed after the playoff series that he had suffered a separated shoulder prior to Game 6, and had been given painkillers so that he could play in the game.
 The injury would not require surgery, but required eight weeks to heal.

 Provorov struggled at the start of the 2018–19 season, leading to speculation that he had not fully recovered from his shoulder injury.
 In December, Travis Sanheim replaced Gostisbehere as Provorov's partner, a decision which seemed to improve his performance.
 He had the highest time on ice of any Flyer that season, averaging over 25 minutes of play per game, and playing a total of 2,059 minutes.
 The Flyers' defence disappointed both offensively and defensively in the 2018–19 season: as a collective, the team allowed 280 goals against them, while no individual defenceman scored 10 or more goals.
 Most of the blame was placed on Provorov and Gostisbehere, the former of whom netted only seven goals and 26 points across the 82-game season.